With regard to collective investment schemes, under the Financial Institutions Act

-The Collective Investment Schemes Act states that both the institutions and the products issued and managed by them are subject to dual supervision.
+The Collective Investment Schemes Act states that both the institutions and the collective investment schemes issued and managed by them are subject to dual supervision.
 A collective investment scheme established under corporate law therefore has a double role: as a product (in the form of a company) and as an institution (in the form of a licence holder).

 Anyone who manages or is responsible for the safekeeping of assets held in collective investment schemes or who represents foreign collective investment schemes in Switzerland or manages assets of occupational pension schemes on a commercial basis must be authorised by FINMA to do so (Art.
 5 para.
 1 FinIA / Art.
 13 para.
 1 CISA).
 The following are required to obtain authorisation:

 Anyone applying to FINMA for authorisation to operate as an institution must meet the authorisation requirements set out in the Financial Institutions Act, the Financial Institutions Ordinance and the FINMA Financial Institutions Ordinance on the one hand, and the Collective Investment Schemes Act, the Collective Investment Schemes Ordinance and the FINMA Collective Investment Schemes Ordinance on the other.
 In addition to the basic requirement of managing, representing, operating, acting as a custodian for at least one collective investment scheme or managing the assets of at least one occupational pension scheme on a commercial basis, the individual must also meet a number of personal, financial and organisational requirements.

 In particular, individuals must prove that they have a registered office in Switzerland, have one of the legal forms specified in the law, are appropriately organised and have sufficient financial guarantees at their disposal.
 Moreover, those responsible for administering and managing the company must be able to comply with the proper business conduct requirements, enjoy a good reputation and hold appropriate professional qualifications.